 “punished and yet not killed”

 Everything will be your fault when things go even slightly wrong, yet you’re still expected to show up next week.
 The punishment, unlike for Paul et. al, is not physical but comes via sporadic attendance, reduced giving, overheard comments, and outright criticisms.
 As the called and installed, trained and ordained minister you’re expected to take this (punished) and still show up next week and do a great job, be better, and give your best (and not yet killed).
-Perspective on why you keep showing up is key here, and without it I would have walked away many times:
+Perspective on why you keep showing up is key here, and without it I would have walked away many times (Galatians 1.10).

 “sorrowful yet always rejoicing”